-University of Delaware museum studies graduate students form the History, Longwood, and Winterthur programs along with local small museum professionals have developed these project videos with step-by-step guidance that are applicable to small museums.
+University of Delaware museum studies graduate students from the History, Longwood, and Winterthur programs along with local small museum professionals have developed these project videos with step-by-step guidance that are applicable to small museums.

 Have some old books in your collection?
 Not sure how to store, handle, or clean them?
 This video, by students of the University of Delaware’s Winterthur Program in American Material Culture provides a comprehensive look at Book Video Script and Resources.

 Do you have a collection of herbarium books at your museum?
 This video, created by students in the University of Delaware’s Longwood Graduate Program, will show you some of the proper handling, repairing, and storing techniques for herbarium books.

 This Case Study in Antique Furniture video by graduate students in the University of Delaware’s Winterthur Program in American Material Culture describes handling techniques used at the Hale-Byrnes House in Delaware.
 It includes tips for handling your own antique furniture.

 Download the supply list and bibliography for this video. (pdf)

 Not sure when to wear gloves when working with museum collections?
 Not sure what kind of gloves to use?
 This video by Nicole Belolan at the University of Delaware will help you sort fact from friction when it comes to wearing gloves to handle your museum collections.